 - Some direct message history from classic Hangouts will appear in Chat, but group messages from classic Hangouts (including their history) are not migrated to Chat.
 Users can still find these group conversations at hangouts.google.com.

-- New group messages and rooms started in Hangouts Chat can't send messages to users who are still on classic Hangouts, and the other way around.
+- New group messages and rooms started in Google Chat can't send messages to users who are still on classic Hangouts, and the other way around.